 You will be notified with a calendar of events at different times throughout the year.

-We have three facilitators who will visit and guide your journey:
+We have three facilitators who will visit, support and guide your journey:

-Jennifer Scothern-King is our longest serving facilitator and supports our Northern Hawke’s Bay Schools from Tutira to Mahia.
+Jenni joined the Enviroschools facilitation team in 2012.
+Jenni supports our Northern Hawke’s Bay Schools from Tūtira to Mahia.
 An ex school teacher Jenni has a good knowledge of the NZ Curriculum and the Enviroschools programme.

-Sonya Sedgwick works with our thriving Hastings and Napier schools.
+Sonya works with all our schools within the Hastings and Napier area.
 She brings her qualifications in ecology and love of native plants.
 Sonya also manages our Enviroschools Hawke’s Bay Facebook page.